-- try to read a text quickly to get the main idea (this is called 'skimming') - read a text to find out certain information, for example, reading a TV guide to find out if there is a type of programme on today (this is called 'scanning') - try to read some texts carefully so that you understand everything.
+- try to read a text quickly to get the main idea (this is called 'skimming') - read a text to find out certain information, for example, reading a TV guide to find whether there is a certain type of programme on today (this is called 'scanning') - try to read some texts carefully so that you understand everything.

 You will need to read in all of these different ways in the Reading test so if you can practise like this it will really help you.
-Another useful thing you can do when you are reading is try to guess the meaning of a word that you don't know in a sentence.
+Another useful thing you can do when you are reading is try to guess the meaning of words you don't know.

-the exan
+the exam